Governor Cuomo Announces New

 Bottom Photo Credits: Great-horned Owl © François Portmann; European Bee-Eaters © Dorit Bar-Zakay*.

 * This work is licensed under a Creative Commons Attribution License, available at creativecommons.org/licenses/by/4.0.

 By Dan Alon, Noam Weiss, Jonathan Meyrav, and Amir Balaban

 The Arsenal, Central Park, Fifth Avenue at 64th Street, Third-Floor Gallery.
 Free and Open to the Public

 Israel is a truly incredible place for birds and birding.
 Half a billion birds pass through Israel twice a year, making it the second largest migratory flyway in the world.
 Over 540 species of birds have been recorded in Israel, a country the size of New Jersey.
 From the snow-covered peak of Mount Hermon in the north, through the low-lying Dead Sea Valley and south to the granite peaks of the Eilat Mountains, Israel boasts an avifauna that is second only to the tropics.
 Join distinguished birders from the Society for the Protection of Nature in Israel (SPNI) Dan Alon, Noam Weiss, Jonathan Meyrav, and Amir Balaban as they discuss birding, the miracle of migration, and work being done to protect and provide for birds in Israel.Click here to learn more

 Christmas Bird Count Results Now Available

 New York City's 115th annual Christmas Bird Count is a wrap!
-The Count took place from December 14 to January 5, and final tallies for New York City are now available!
+The Count took place from December 14 to January 5, and final tallies for New York City are available for download!
 Altogether, there were over 189,000 individual birds counted in 157 species, noticeably higher than the 148 species counted last year!
 Thank you to everyone who participated in this year's counts in NYC.